blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 	- Riyad as-Salihin 1871, 422

 - Using a watermelon is better than hand (masturbation)
-	- Ibn al-Qayyim, an important Hanbali scholar
+	- Ibn al-Qayyim, an important Hanbali scholar, in "Badaʾi al-Fawaʾid"

 - Alcohol
 	- Prayers will not be accepted for forty days